Skip to Content

 Color Melting Hair

-Color melting is a technique that involves blending two or more different hair dye shades and applying them to your hair’s roots.
+Color melting is a technique that involves blending two or more different hair dye shades seamlessly from the roots down through the mid-lengths and ends.

 Although the method involves using different colors, they usually belong to the same family to create a perfect blend and a more natural look.